Noah-Huppert/.dotfiles/README.md

 # .dotfiles
-A collection of my dotfiles
+A collection of system configuration files

 # Setup
 1. Fish